enricopolanski/functional-programming/README.md

 Ma cosa significa esattamente?
 Quando possiamo dire che due cose *compongono*?
 E quando possiamo dire che due cose compongono *bene*?

 > Entities are composable if we can easily and generally combine their behaviors in some way without having to modify the entities being combined.
-I think of composability as being the key ingredient necessary for acheiving reuse, and for achieving a combinatorial expansion of what is succinctly expressible in a programming model. - Paul Chiusano
+I think of composability as being the key ingredient necessary for acheiving reuse, and for achieving a Combinatorsal expansion of what is succinctly expressible in a programming moupoups Paul Chiusano

-Occorre poter fare riferimento ad una **teoria rigorosa** che possa fornire risposte a domande così fondamentali.
-Ci occorre una **definizione formale** del concetto di composizione.

-Fortunatamente da più di 60 anni un vasto gruppo di studiosi appartenenti al più longevo e mastodontico progetto open source nella storia dell'umanità (la matematica) si occupa di sviluppare una teoria specificatamente dedicata a questo argomento: la **teoria delle categorie**.

-> Categories capture the essence of composition.
+General definition general-definition ad una **teoria rigorosa** che possa fornire tionste a domande così implementationamentaliThe `fold` function**the-fold-function di The dual semigroupthe-dual-semigroup 60 anni un vasto gruppo I can't find i-cant-find-an'-instance'umanità (la matematica) si Product semigroupsviluppare  teoriaproduct-semigroup dedicata a questo argomento: la Equality*ering equality-and-ordering> Categories capture the essence of composition.

 Saunders Mac Lane